end2endzone/end2endzone-hugo/content/blog/2016-01-28-rc-transmitter-mix-calculator.md

 ---
 This is an Excel worksheet I created based on the calculations I found for calculating most R/C Transmitter mixes.
 It is designed to help you identify the effective range of a mix (finding the low, medium and high values).

-See my post on [Demystifying RC Transmitter Mixing](/demystifying-rc-transmitter-mixing/) for more details.<!--more-->
+See my post on [Demystifying RC Transmitter Mixing](/demystifying-rc-transmitter-mixing/) for more details.
 Please note the following calculator is valid on Spektrum Transmitters.
 I did not verified it's validity or accuracy on other transmitters.

 # RC Transmitter Mix Calculator